-Whether using a remote app or accessing a virtual desktop, one of the most common user’s requirements is to print files to a local printer.
+Whether you run Windows application from a web browser or access a virtual desktop, one of the most common user’s requirements is to print files to a local printer.

 This article is a practical guideline on how to achieve this using the Thinfinity Remote Desktop’s Remote Printer.